Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-cloud-sample-cache/README.md

 ## Key concepts

 This starter is based on spring-boot-starter-data-redis.
-It fetches and auto configures redis properties via Azure Redis Cache Management SDK.
+It fetches and auto-configures redis properties via Azure Redis Cache Management SDK.

 ## Getting started

 Running this sample will be charged by Azure.
 You can check the usage and bill at [this link][azure-account].

 ### Environment checklist

 We need to ensure that this [environment checklist][ready-to-run-checklist] is completed before the run.

 ### Coordinates